 "We expect to continue to see great things come from our partnership with East Central University," said Chickasaw Nation Gov. Bill Anoatubby.
 "They have shown unparalleled foresight and commitment to advancing knowledge of Native American culture and other fields of inquiry through this center, the Clemente classes, the native studies minor and other native studies projects."

-The center named in honor of Amos H. Hayes and Daniel Hayes.
+The center is named in honor of Amos H. Hayes and Daniel Hayes.
 Amos Hayes was a prosperous local businessman, Chickasaw Lighthorseman, tribal county judge, Chickasaw legislator and ethnographic informant to the Smithsonian Institution.
 His nephew, Daniel Hayes, donated the land on which ECU is located.

-Current interns in the minor have received firsthand training working in various departments at the Chickasaw Nation and other local tribes.
+NAS major and minor internships have allowed ECU students to receive firsthand training in various departments at the Chickasaw Nation and other local tribes.
 Some of the program's recent graduates now work at major metropolitan newspapers and some are enrolled in graduate school or law programs.